graziano-giuliani/microphysics_code/README.md

 # Description
 The aim of this software is to provide a reference baseline for optimization.
+The physics is described in [Nogherotto et al.](https://gmd.copernicus.org/articles/9/2533/2016/) paper.

 # Data
 Data to run the application needs to be downloaded from ECMWF.
 In the *data*